ADGA/AGS/NDGA Triple Registered Nigerian Dwarf Goats

 HAPPY HOUR AT THE TIKI HUT!!!

-OUR BREEDING ANIMALS ARE REPRESENTED BY SOME OF THE BEST BLOODLINES AVAILABLE IN THE COUNTRY INCLUDING ROSASHARN, CAESAR'S VILLA, BRUSH CREEK, BUTTIN HEADS, TWIN CREEKS, LITTE TOTS ESTATE, KAAPIO ACRES, SM3PINES, GAY-MOR AND WOODHAVEN FARMS JUST TO NAME A FEW.
+OUR BREEDING ANIMALS ARE REPRESENTED BY SOME OF THE BEST BLOODLINES AVAILABLE IN THE COUNTRY.
 IN OUR BREEDING PROGRAM WE STRIVE TO BREED FOR EXCELLENT CONFORMATION, DAIRY CHARACTER AND WELL SUPPORTED PRODUCTIVE MAMMARY SYSTEMS.
 YES, WE LOVE COLOR AND BLUE EYES AS MUCH AS ANYONE AND LUCKILY WITH THIS BREED COLOR JUST COMES WITH THE TERRITORY!
-WE TRIM HOOVES, WORM ON A REGULAR BASIS AND OFFER A HIGH QUALITY PELLET, 3 ACRES PASTURE AND BERMUDA HAY DAILY.
-WE ONLY GIVE OUR BUCKS LIMITED GRAIN THAT CONTAINS AMMONIUM CHLORIDE TO HELP PREVENT URINARY CALCULI.
-OUR HERD WAS TESTED NEGATIVE IN SEPTEMBER 2007 AND JANUARY 2009 FOR JOHNES AND CAE BY WASHINGTON LABS.
+WE TRIM HOOVES, WORM ON A REGULAR BASIS AND OFFER A HIGH QUALITY PELLET, PASTURE AND HAY DAILY.

 ALL OF OUR BABIES ARE BOTTLE RAISED, DISBUDDED AND CAN BE REGISTERED WITH ONE OR MORE REGISTRIES.
-WE WILL PROVIDE YOU WITH EVERYTHING YOU NEED TO CONTINUE BOTTLE FEEDING ONCE YOU GO HOME WITH YOUR NEW KID(S) USUALLY AT 2 WEEKS OF AGE AND WILL BE AVAILABLE TO ANSWER QUESTIONS THAT MAY COME UP AFTER YOU GET HOME WITH THEM.
+WE WILL PROVIDE YOU WITH EVERYTHING YOU NEED TO CONTINUE BOTTLE FEEDING ONCE YOU GO HOME WITH YOUR NEW KID(S) USUALLY AT 10 DAYS OF AGE.
 ALL OF OUR ANIMALS ARE GUARANTEED HEALTHY AND FREE OF DISQUALIFYING FAULTS AT THE TIME OF PURCHASE WHEN THEY LEAVE OUR FARM BUT BECAUSE WE CANNOT CONTROL ANY STRESS THAT MAY OCCUR AS A RESULT OF SHIPPING OR THE ANIMAL'S ENVIRONMENT OR MANAGEMENT ONCE THEY LEAVE OUR FARM, WE CANNOT OFFER FURTHER GUARANTEES.

 uloveshack.jpg